microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

     BreadcrumbDocName
         A **string** that Office Online displays to the user that indicates the name of the file.

+    BreadcrumbDocUrl
+        ..  deprecated:: June, 2014
+            This property is not used by Office Online.

     BreadcrumbFolderName
         A **string** that Office Online will display to the user that indicates the name of the folder that contains